-A few years back I picked up a copy of ‘The Lean Start-up‘, a best-selling book by Eric Ries.
+A few years back I picked up a copy of ‘The Lean Start-up (External link)‘, a best-selling book by Eric Ries.
 At the time, the lean movement had already gone viral.
 Lean start-ups were, and still are, practicing something called agile development, which originated in the software industry.

 Agile development was revolutionary as it worked hand-in-hand with the customer.
 Unlike typical lengthy product development cycles that made assumptions or educated guesses about customers’ problems and product needs, agile development eliminated wasted time and resources by developing the product continually with the users.
 So, unlike a more traditional approach to software relied on meticulous and extensive planning, an agile approach allowed for high-quality, adaptive software to be developed by small teams using the principles of continuous design improvement and testing based on rapid feedback and change.

 Nowadays, it is clear that these practices are not just for young silicon valley-type entrepreneurs.
 Agile development and project management have been adopted by larger corporations outside the software industry as a means to innovate faster.